dlebansais/Method.Contracts.Analyzers/README.md

 ## Properties

-Since C# 13 properties can be `partial`.
+Properties can be `partial` since C# 13.
 This generator supports verified properties in a way similar to methods, with the following differences:

 + `RequireNotNull` is not suppported.
 Instead, it is added implicitely if the property type is a reference type and not nullable.
 + `Require` and `Require` can use `value` in the expression text.
+If the property type is a non-nullable reference type, you can instead use `Value` (with capital V) to indicate the non-null value after the check for null is made.
+This identifier is configurable (see below).

 ## Configuration